stevenlandis/rust-state-machine/README.md

 This repo is still a work in progress, but eventually it will be turned into a library that can be easily used.

 This libary makes most operations immutable.
 For example, calling nfa.invert() produces a new nfa with inverted behavior.

+# Binary won't work!
+My state machine has a non-power-of-two number of symbols!

+You can use [Shannon coding](https://en.wikipedia.org/wiki/Shannon_coding) to get around this.
+Make a binary tree with a leaf for each of your symbols, and the path from root to leaf is the binary encoding.
+Because it's a tree, no encoding is a prefix of another which means the state machine should work correctly.
+It might be interesting to see if this holds up when reversing the tree though...